Colorado State vs. Wyoming NCAA Football Odds, Plays and Insights | November 6, 2021

 Colorado State Stats and Trends

-- The Rams have covered the spread once this season when favored by 4 points or more (in two chances).
+- The Rams have been favored by 3.5 points or more three times this season and have covered the spread in two of them.

-- Colorado State's games this year have hit the over one time in seven opportunities (14.3%).
+- Colorado State's games this year have gone over the total in one out of seven opportunities (14.3%).

-- When Colorado State scores more than 21.9 points, it is 3-1 against the spread and 3-2 overall.
+- Colorado State is 3-1 against the spread and 3-2 overall this season when the team notches more than 21.9 points.

-- When Colorado State churns out more than 320.8 yards, the team is 2-3 against the spread and 2-4 overall.
+- Colorado State is 2-3 against the spread and 2-4 overall when the team amasses more than 320.8 yards.

 - This year, the Rams have seven turnovers, two fewer than the Cowboys have takeaways (9).